mmusthafapt/oi-task-1/Readme.md

 Ansible can be used for automating the RKE2 installation on the VMs or BMs.
 Refer [rke2-doc](https://docs.rke2.io/install/quickstart) for installation.
 Once the pre-requisites are verified an ansible playbook similar to [rke2-install.yml](src/infra-automation/rke2-install.yaml) can be used to automate rke2 installation on nodes.

-Once the Kubernetes cluster has been created with any of the above suggested approach, along with the basic components please make sure you have the below components also present in the cluster for application accessibility, monitoring:
+Once the Kubernetes cluster has been created with any of the above suggested approach, along with the basic components please make sure you have the below components also present in the cluster for application accessibility and monitoring:

 - An **Ingress controller**: Required to manage and route external traffic to services within the cluster.
 It also helps in Loadbalancing, SSL termination, path and host based routing.
 Nginx ingress controller or Aws Loadbalancer controller are some preferred solutions.
 - **Metrics server**: A cluster-wide aggregator of resource usage data.
 Helps in autoscaling, resource monitoring and debugging.